andlo/mycroft-skills-list-gitbook/skills/brezicode.myepisodes.mycroftai.brezuicabogdan.md

 ---
-description: Check the status of your MyEpisodes.com show list
+description: 'Check the status of your MyEpisodes.com show list'
 ---

 ### _brezicode.myepisodes.mycroftai.brezuicabogdan_